Menu

 Welcome to Reception

 In Reception, Mrs Grice is the class teacher.
-Reception is supported by Miss Rizzo, Mrs Liana-Stellmach and Miss Bees.
+Reception is supported by Miss Rizzo, Mrs Liana-Stellmach, Mr Gibbons and Miss Bees.

 Drop Everything and Read - Every Tuesday morning 8.40 - 9 am.